PTE Exam Pattern 2025: Section-wise PTE Test Format

 1. The PTE exam (2 hours) is shorter than the IELTS exam (3 hours).

-2. All the segments (sections) of a PTE exam are tested within a day, in a single sitting.
-However, the different sections in an IELTS exam are assessed on different days.
+2. All the sections of a PTE exam are tested within a day, in a single sitting.
+However, the speaking section of the IELTS exam is assessed on a separate day, usually within 1 week of the main exam.

-3. The IELTS exam tests speaking, listening, reading and writing proficiencies in the English language separately, which may not be appropriate for testing the real-life comprehension abilities of the test-taker.
+3. The IELTS exam tests speaking, listening, reading and writing proficiencies in the English language separately, which may not fully test the real-life comprehension abilities of the test-taker.
 On the other side, the PTE exam tests all these skills simultaneously based on the belief that successful communication is developed by combining all these skills together.

 4. Your performance in a PTE exam is judged by AI, which leaves little to no room for human errors and any sort of bias. the scores awarded in this manner are mostly accurate.
 While, in an IELTS exam, a human examiner is present to test your overall English proficiency.